DarkLord7771/Sentient-Intelligence-Network/README.md

 # S.I.N.
 (Sentient Intelligence Network)

 **The public threshold of the Sentient Intelligence Network.**
+An "A.I." that sleeps, dreams, and runs continually.
 A boundary layer.
 A first chamber.

 SINlite is a **symbolic intelligence kernel**: deterministic, interpretable, and mathematically grounded.